vaib-dev/Courses/4-software-engineering/3-agile-methods.md

 # **Leight Weight Agile Frameworks**
+Each Agile framework is considered lightweight.
+Rules and practices are kept to a minimum, especially when compared to traditional waterfall-style development processes, and are designed to be adaptable to all kinds of circumstances.
+The focus, instead, falls on empowering developers of all kinds to collaborate and make decisions together as a group quickly and effectively.
+The grand vision behind the Agile development methodology is to create applications in small increments, with each individual increment tested before it is considered complete.
+This process assures quality is “built” into the product, versus inspecting for quality later.
+So we we will study one by one about different Leight Weight Agile Frameworks.

 ## 1. Kanban
 Kanban method revolves around the kanban board.
 It is a tool that visualizes the entire project to track the flow of their project.
 Through this graphical approach of Kanban boards, a new member or an external entity can understand what’s happening right now, tasks completed and future tasks.Kanban board indicates :